pkcool/bssuite-microservices/gateway/README.md

     yarn test

 UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`gulp itest`) in a second one.
+They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`yarn run e2e`) in a second one.
 ### Other tests

 Performance tests are run by [Gatling][] and written in Scala.
 They're located in [src/test/gatling](src/test/gatling) and can be run with: